 Karen Wong-Chan is a registered patent agent in Sterne Kessler’s Electronics Practice Group.
-Karen prepares and prosecutes patent applications at the United States Patent and Trademark Office (USPTO) as well at foreign patent offices.
+Karen prepares and prosecutes patent applications at the United States Patent and Trademark Office (USPTO) as well as foreign patent offices.
 Areas in which Karen has prosecution experience include telecommunications, wireless communications, multimedia data processing, video graphic processors, and touchscreen electronics.
 She has also been involved in inter partes review proceedings at the Patent Trial and Appeal Board in the area of telecommunications.
 Karen is versed in the art of patent searching as well as invalidity analysis.

 Karen also authored plans for network surveillance and testing involving Advanced Intelligent Network (AIN), ISDN, & Common Channel Signaling.
 Additionally, she worked with Regional Bell Operating Company (RBOC) subject matter experts to develop generic operations requirements for wireless radio equipment in support of PCS/cellular and Wireless Local Loop.
-Finally, Karen led teams to develop generic operations requirements for network interconnection for Exchange Access (XA) Switched Multi-megabit Data Service (SMDS) that contributed to industry standards.
+Further, Karen led teams to develop generic operations requirements for network interconnection for Exchange Access (XA) Switched Multi-megabit Data Service (SMDS) that contributed to industry standards.